DennyAndrew/DennyAndrew.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universidade Federal do Paraná
+  - name: Federal University os Paraná
     url: https://www.ufpr.br/portalufpr/

 # Short bio (displayed in user profile at end of posts)